Excel-DNA/Tutorials/Fundamentals/RibbonBasics/README.md

 It can be found under **Tools -> Options -> Advanced: Show add-in user interface errors**.

 ![Excel-show-interface-errors](https://user-images.githubusercontent.com/414659/99848436-7397c080-2b82-11eb-8543-c4b20e94ede6.jpg)

-3. Reference the Excel COM interop assemblies

-Next we need to add a reference to the COM interop assemblies to our add-in.
-This will allow us to easily use the Excel COM object model from our add-in.
-To do this, I add the NuGet package 'ExcelDna.Interop' to the project.
-It would also be possible to reference the COM libraries directly.

-The `ExcelDna.Interop` package includes the Excel 2010 version of the COM object model.
-This means an add-in that uses these features should work under any Excel 2010 and later versions.
-However, newer features are not available.

 ## Add the ribbon xml markup